Phenomenalai/Mental-Health-Risk-Predictor-/README.md

-# Student Mental Health Survey (Bangladesh) – Exploratory Analysis
+[data.csv](https://github.com/user-attachments/files/20747307/data.csv)# Student Mental Health Survey (Bangladesh) – Exploratory Analysis

 This project performs exploratory data analysis on a publicly available student mental health survey dataset from Bangladesh.
 The dataset contains standardized mental health metrics including the **PHQ-9 (depression)**, **BDI-II**, and the **UCLA Loneliness Scale**, along with demographic and contextual variables like academic stress and sleep quality.

+## Data Source
+  Student Mental Health Survey (Bangladesh): The primary dataset used for this analysis is the [Uploading data.csv…]()

 ## 🔍 Project Objective